novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 {{ resize_image(path="ann-in-scala-1/images/Scala_logo.png", width=600, height=600, op="fit") }}

 [Scala](https://www.scala-lang.org/) is a full-stack multi-paradigm programming language.
-Scala is famous for its innovations in JVM eco-system and ambitios language syntax features leaving all other JVM-based languages for years behind.
+Scala is famous for its innovations in JVM eco-system and ambitious language syntax features leaving all other JVM-based languages for years behind.
 Scala is also popular language thanks to Apache Spark, Kafka and Flink projects which are mainly implemented in it.

 # Scope